Kong/docs.konghq.com/app/_src/gateway/get-started/ai-gateway.md

 Kong's AI Gateway also allows you to manage traffic to your LLM API.
 Kong's AI Gateway provides the `ai rate limiting advance` plugin that can be use to implement rate limiting to your ai requests traffic.

-* The [AI Rate Limiting Advanced](/hub/kong-inc/ai-rate-limiting-advanced) plugin uses a to introspect LLM requests and enable a rate limits to the LLM backend service.
-Once the LLM service returns a response, this is used a cost to calculate the rate limit.
+* The [AI Rate Limiting Advanced](/hub/kong-inc/ai-rate-limiting-advanced)introspect LLM responses to calculate token cost and enable a rate limits to the LLM backend service.
+Once the LLM service returns a response, this is used as a cost to calculate the rate limit.
+More info on the analytics format can be found in [AI Analytics](/src/gateway/production/logging/ai-analytics)